Letter from the Director of Undergraduate Studies

 Dear Comparative Literature Majors,

-I ask that you check in with me at some point before or during pre-registration, either by sending your plans to me at samuel.hodgkin@yale.edu or by signing up for my office hours in HQ 331, using my usual Calendly link (please only sign up for a 15-minute appointment to begin with, to make room for others).
+If you have any questions about your courses, I encourage you to sign up for a meeting with me at my office in HQ 331 (please only sign up for a 15-minute appointment to begin with, to make room for others).
+I have added extra hours for the next two weeks, to make sure I can talk with you about your course selections.
 Send me any specific questions by email in advance, and if possible, bring your up-to-date requirements worksheet (here are the worksheets: literature and comparative cultures; intensive language; translation; and film).

-As questions come up, you can also email me, or, to discuss any practical questions, our department registrar, Sabrina Whiteman, sabrina.whiteman@yale.edu.
+As questions come up, you can also email me at samuel.hodgkin@yale.edu, or, to discuss any practical questions, our department administrator, Lisa Tomlin, at lisa.tomlin@yale.edu, or our registrar, Sabrina Whiteman, at sabrina.whiteman@yale.edu.
 If you need to contact any member of the Comparative Literature department, you can find their email address or check their virtual office hours here.
 The default method of contact is to email faculty directly.

 Let me also remind you that that any literature class, in any department (including English), is potentially eligible for general credit in the Comparative Literature Major, whether or not it carries an LITR number.
 To discuss whether a particular class qualifies, please contact me.